atu-se/atu.innomadic.com/courses/ase/syllabus.md

 [Software Engineering, Edition 9 (Sommerville)](https://ifs.host.cs.st-andrews.ac.uk/Books/SE9/)

 ### Supplemental readings
-Supplemental reading and other materials will be linked on the course website at: https://atu-se.github.io/courses/ase/ .
+Supplemental reading and other materials will be linked on the [course website](https://atu-se.github.io/courses/ase/).
 Students are responsible for regularly checking the course website for updates.